Notes on the Geography of Italy: Siena

 The Porta Camollia, the north gate to the historic city.

-Nearby, the St. Christopher church seems austere.
+Nearby, the St. Christopher church seems austere in comparison.

-The base is Romanesque; the mosaics a 19th century improvement.
+The mosaics are a 19th century improvement.

 Another angle of this mixed Romanesque and Gothic behemoth, as showy as a women in an elaborate gown, striped taffeta perhaps, with frilly jewels.
 This was not a church for men of humility.

 The carved marble pulpit, by Nicola Pisano, has panels showing the life of Christ, separated by angels and prophets; the lower level has the Virtues separated by trefoiled arches.